Bandanna-of-the-Everglades

 Propagation: Division, seed (must be scarified)

 Garden tips: Bandanna-of-the-Everglades has a robust tuberous rhizome that helps the plant to survive tough conditions such as drought or freezing temperatures.
-As such, the plant tends to spread quickly by suckering.
-It is best suited for naturalistic or restoration wetlands but can be used in a rain garden if care is taken to constrain its spread.
+The plant tends to spread quickly by suckering.
+It can be used in rain gardens; along pond and lake edges; in ditches, swales, and marshes; and for naturalistic or restoration wetlands.